shorebirdtech/website/src/content/blog/flutter-jobs.md

 focused on my own personal learnings (e.g. I want to learn the Stripe API so I'll build a demo of a great Stripe package) to maximize my own upside potential.

+#### Get Noticed

+This is related to having a portfolio, and cold out-reach, but a technique that has worked for me in finding jobs is simply doing something a company is already trying to do, just better.
+For example, you could re-build an app or a screen from an app, post it on GitHub and Tweet it (nicely) at the original company as a way of potentially catching attention both from the original company, or others in the Flutter community.

+From the company's perspective, if they're considering hiring, you've already dramatically de-risked yourself.
+You clearly want to work on what they're working on, and you have the skills to do it.
+So long as you were nice about your outreach, you're also demonstrating you're communication ability and ability to present your self.
+Win, Win, Win.

+As with earlier discussions, I would encourage you to engage in any such exercise _for you_.
+There is a low chance the company will be hiring at that exact moment on that exact team, but _you_ still walk away with more fodder for your portfolio and more skills under your belt.

 ### As a Job Poster